-37. Write for readers, not bots - Majority relies on search engines for information, so bloggers have to SEO-optimize content.
-It’s not wrong, but in doing so many forget about their real audience - that is - humans.
+37. Write for readers, not bots – The majority relies on search engines for information, so bloggers have to SEO-optimize content.
+It’s not wrong, but in doing so many forget about their real audience – that is – humans.

 39. Don’t write to get published – While you’re beginning, don’t write to get published.
 Writing should be fun, not some “quid pro quo” game.
 Of course, you want to get published.
 But don’t write to get published.
 Wait for it to happen naturally.

 40. Have a blog – A blog about your journey to be a writer?
 About your favorite hobby?
 Random scribblings?
 “What topic should I blog about?”
 Pick any and evolve on the go!
 A blog is a fun thing to have and an ideal place to practice public-writing.

 41. The topic doesn’t matter (at first) – One of the first questions from a non-writer considering to be a writer is that “What should I write about?”
 A common misconception is that one should have a topic to be able to write.
 That’s a lie!
 You don’t need a topic; you need to get started!
 But we will share a video soon on how to find great topics to write about.

 42. Expect less – “The happiest authors are the ones that don’t expect much,” said Seth Godin.
 Because this is a journey that takes off only when you give more than you get, expectations are very likely to be shattered.

 43. Learn Copywriting – Copywriting is the art of persuading the readers, subconsciously, to read the next sentence.
 And next, next till the end.
 It is about learning how the human brain works.
 Here is an excellent guide by Perrin Carrell of Authority Hacker which will help you maximize your ROI through SEO copywriting.